futurefounder/futurefounder/README.md

 I also launched a failed a a boutique remote team building service "¯\ \_(ツ)_/¯"

-In addition to freelance work I am currently pursuing a masters degree in media informatics.
+In addition to my freelance work, I am currently pursuing a Master's degree in Media Informatics.